 Insert the following definitions (maintaining alphabetical order):

-non-multi-link operation (MLO): Operations that do not involve two MLDs as described in 35.3 (Multi-link operation) .
+non-multi-link operation (non-MLO) (#15286): Operations that do not involve multi-link operation between two MLDs as described in 35.3 (Multi-link operation) (#15944).

 10.8 HT Control field operation

 Change the second paragraph as follows:

 A STA in which at least one of dot11RDResponderOptionImplemented, dot11MCSFeedbackOptionImplemented, and dot11AlternateEDCAActivated is equal to true shall set dot11HTControlFieldSupported or dot11VHTControlFieldOptionImplemented or both equal to true.
 A STA that has at least one of dot11TRSOptionImplemented, dot11OMIOptionImplemented, dot11HEBSRControlImplemented, dot11HEBQRControlImplemented, dot11RDResponderOptionImplemented, and dot11SRResponderOptionImplemented equal to true or has at least one of dot11HEMCSFeedbackOptionImplemented and dot11EHTMCSFeedbackOptionImplemented greater than zero shall set dot11HEControlFieldOptionImplemented to true.
-An HE/EHT AP shall set dot11HEControlFieldOptionImplemented to true.
+An HE(#17321) AP shall set dot11HEControlFieldOptionImplemented to true.

 Table 10-12—Conditions for including Control subfield variants